 I work from the comfort of my own home and beyond the few contractors I work with on a monthly basis, I do it all by myself.
 So, it shouldn’t surprise anyone that a business reopening isn’t something I have to personally deal with—we’re open 24/7/365… in my living room.

-But there are a ton of businesses that are having to deal with figuring out with when and how to reopen.
+But there are a ton of businesses that are having to deal with figuring out when and how to reopen.
 If you haven’t started the process just yet and you’re still trying to figure out what’s best for you and your employees, here are a few things I would think about:

 How Does Your Staff Feel About It?

 The safety of your staff is paramount to your business.
-If, for some reason, it isn’t for you, you really need to rethink the values of your business.
+If for some reason, it isn’t for you, you really need to rethink the values of your business.
 Without the people who do the work, no work gets done.
 So, when it comes to figuring out whether or not you’re ready to reopen, ask your staff.

-Before you start making opening decisions, it’s important to gage the comfort level of those that you work with.
+Before you start making opening decisions, it’s important to gauge the comfort level of those that you work with.
 How are they dealing with everything?
 How comfortable are they with going face-to-face with customers?
 And, beyond any regulations from health authorities and governments, is there anything else that would make them feel more comfortable while doing their job?

 How Do Your Customers Feel About It?